Afar triple junction: Red Sea Rift

-The Red Sea Rift is between the African (or Nubian) and Arabian Plates.
+The Red Sea Rift is between the African (or Nubian) and Arabian plates.
 The rift runs along the length of the Red Sea, starting from the Dead Sea to the Afar triple junction.
 Within the rift, in the Red Sea, there are many volcanoes, including the Jabal al-Tair.
 The extension rate for this rift varies from about 7 to 17 mm/year.

 Aden Ridge

-The Aden Ridge is a divergent plate boundary that divides the African (or Somali) and Arabian Plate.
-It extends from the triple junction eastward to the Owen Fracture Zone, where it meets the Aden-Owen-Carlsberg triple junction between the African, Arabian, and Indo-Australian plates.
-The spreading rate for Aden Ridge is about 17 mm/year near the Afar Triple Junction.
+The Aden Ridge is a divergent plate boundary that divides the African (or Somali) and Arabian plate.
+It extends from the triple junction eastward to the Owen fracture zone, where it meets the Aden–Owen–Carlsberg triple junction between the African, Arabian, and Indo-Australian plates.
+The spreading rate for Aden Ridge is about 17 mm/year near the Afar triple junction.

 Afar Depression

 Before the initial rifting began, Africa was one plate, but as rifting proceeded the plate it began to tear into the Arabian, Somali, and Nubian plates (with the Nubian still sometimes called the African plate).

-According to McKenzie and Morgan's 1969 classification, the Afar Triple Junction is of ridge-ridge-ridge (RRR) type, describing the movement of the three plates with respect to each other.
-The Arabian, Somali, and Nubian plates are all divergent margins, or ridges, with respect to the adjacent plates.
+According to McKenzie and Morgan's 1969 classification, the Afar triple junction is of ridge-ridge-ridge (RRR) type, describing the movement of the three plates with respect to each other.
+The Arabian, Somali, and Nubian plates are all divergent margins with respect to the adjacent plates.
 Following Mackenzie and Morgan's stability model, RRR geometry will continue stably through time until there is a change in the tectonic movement.